Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Initial constructions

-\begin{defn}[Rate $\nu$ Yule process] Fix $\nu > 0$.
-A rate $\nu$ Yule process is a pure birth process $\set{Y_\nu(t):t\geq 0}$ with $Y_\nu(0)=1$ and where the rate of birth of new individuals is proportional to size of the current population.
-More precisely
+\begin{defn}[Rate $\nu$ Yule process] \chsb{The offspring process $\xi_{\nu, 0}(t)$ associated with a $\PA_{\nu,0}(\cdot)$ process is called a rate $\nu$ Yule process.
+Thus, the rate of birth of new individuals in a Yule process is proportional to the size of the current population.
+We \bbb{write $\{Y_{\nu}(t) : t \ge 0\}$ for this process}.} \end{defn}